saibotd/acTrack/README.md

 ## Prerequisite

-- PHP 5.4+
+- PHP 5.6+
+- Composer
-- Enable the posix module in your php.ini for colors
+- (optional) Enable the posix module in your php.ini for nicer colors

 ## Installation

+Make sure your [global composer bin-folder is in your PATH](https://akrabat.com/global-installation-of-php-tools-with-composer/), then enter

+    composer global require saibotd/actrack

- - Clone this repository, or download it as a zip file
+to install acTrack.
+Alternatively, clone this repository or [download it as a zip](https://github.com/saibotd/acTrack/archive/master.zip).

-Alternatively, clone this repository if you know your way around git and composer.

 ## Usage

-    ./php actrack.phar
+Simply start the app by entering

+    actrack

 Enter your login data for active.collab and follow the on-screen instructions.

-If you cloned the repo and pulled the dependencies you may start acTrack like this:

-    ./actrack